The Roman Catholic Church’s Position on Cremation: Tradition and Guidelines

 - Vigil for the Deceased: A vigil is held to pray for the departed soul and provide comfort to the grieving family.

 - Funeral Mass: The deceased can receive a Funeral Mass, where the community gathers to celebrate their life and offer prayers.

 - Funeral Liturgy outside of Mass: In cases where a full Mass is not possible, a liturgy outside of Mass can be conducted.

 - Rite of Committal: The final rite, the Rite of Committal, is performed at the time of internment, signifying the deceased’s journey to their eternal resting place.

-Roman Catholic Church Allows Cremation
+Prohibited Practices in Roman Catholic Cremation

-The Church prohibits the scattering of remains on the ground, in the air, or on the sea.
-It also does not allow remains to be taken home or divided among various family members.
+- Scattering of Remains: The Church strictly forbids the scattering of cremated remains on the ground, in the air, or at sea.

 9070 Kimberly Boulevard